realjck/ps-batch-toys/README.md

 Copy the first image of each folder to the root by renaming it with the name of the folder

+## url-monitoring.exe

+Checks URLs from a text file, tests their connectivity, and displays colored status results and server errors

 ## unzipper.exe

 Unzip all archives in a folder into their respective subfolders